Applying for a home?Learn How to Apply

 Tenancy misuse and/or fraud may occur where:

-a tenant obtained a property using false statements or false documents, or
+- A tenant obtained a property using false statements or false documents.

-unauthorised sub-letting or key selling (tenant leaves the property and passes the key on, in return for a lump sum/favour) is occurring;
+- There is unauthorised sub-letting or key selling (tenant leaves the property and passes the key on, in return for a lump sum/favour).

-Alpha Housing requires all new tenants to provide photographic ID when they are signing up for a tenancy which will be held on file.
-In the event that a tenant is unable to provide a satisfactory form of photographic ID, a photograph will be taken by Alpha staff.
+- Alpha Housing requires all new tenants to provide photographic ID when they enter a tenancy which is then held on file.

-All new tenants are visited within 6 weeks of the start of their tenancy.
-Tenants in our Sheltered Schemes are visited regularly by their Scheme Manager.
-General needs’ tenants will be visited unannounced in order to confirm that the tenant is actually occupying the property.
-Photographic ID information obtained at sign-up will be used for verification purposes and signatures may also be checked.
+- All new tenants are visited within 6 weeks of the start of their tenancy.
+Tenants in our sheltered schemes are visited by their Scheme Co-ordinator.
+General needs tenants will receive an unannounced visit to confirm that they are living in the property.
+Photographic ID will be used for verification purposes and signatures may also be checked.

-Cases where boiler servicing has not taken place because the contractor has not been able to gain admittance to a property will be investigated as a potential indicator of an abandoned property.
+- Cases where boiler servicing has not taken place because the contractor has not been able to gain access to a home will be investigated.